Growing Ferns in Pots: A Comprehensive Guide

 Regardless of what you’ve heard, ferns do not like to have wet roots.
 Some of them, such as the Boston fern and Birds nest Fern, actually like to be slightly dry between waterings.
 Check the directions for the type of fern you are growing to learn its moisture level preference.
 Most ferns will do well if they are placed on a tray of moist pebbles.

 The humidity from the moist pebbles is what is helpful to keep your fern green and growing ferns in healthy conditions.
 Do not allow the pot to sit directly in the water.
-It’s extremely important not to let your fern sit in water or you run the risk of your rotting your plant.
+It’s extremely important not to let your fern sit in water or you run the risk of rotting your plant.

 Water the soil, not the plant.
 Never water your fern in the center of your plant, particularly Birds Nest ferns.